52North/sensor-web-tutorial/docs/hands-on/09_07_helgoland_client.md

 > 1. Choose a filter option
 > 1. Select an item from the list below to filter by

-Next you have to select your timeseries data by choosing a category, a station, a phenomenon and a sensor from the list.
-When you select all criteria, the timeseries data is added to the diagram.
+When you have selected a least one filter you can click on `Timeseries`.
+There you can select timeseries for your diagram.

 ![HelgolandListSelection2.png](../images/HelgolandListSelection2.png "Helgoland List Selection")